jharriga/RGWtest/README.md

 # RGWtest
-Scripts to investigate RGW performance and log statistics Detects "runmode", either bare-metal or containerized and prepends ceph cmd calls appropriately.
+Scripts to investigate Ceph RGW performance and log statistics Detects "runmode", either bare-metal or containerized and prepends ceph cmd calls appropriately.
 Requires that passwd-less SSH is configured to designated MON node and RGW node.
 Also requires